 The goal of Torch Clubs is to instill qualities of tolerance, civic responsibility, community involvement, and leadership that promote an appreciation for the American way and democratic process in adolescent members.

-Younger adolescents need positive group experiences that help them cultivate good character and effective leadership skills so they can become productive, responsible and caring citizens.
+Younger adolescents need positive group experiences that help them cultivate good character and effective leadership skills so they can become productive, responsible, and caring citizens.
 This program is for boys and girls, ages 11-13.
-Torch Clubs are chartered small-group leadership and service clubs for boys and girls.
+Torch Clubs have chartered small-group leadership and service clubs for boys and girls.